 - Building Local Power: We provide community members with the research and advocacy tools they need to reclaim power over local decision making and hold corporations and government accountable.
 We direct our efforts to support the people most impacted when democracy is threatened, especially rural residents, diverse communities, and economically disadvantaged Americans.

-- Partnering With Others: For 46 years, ILSR has been building coalitions and working closely with allies, from entrepreneurs to city planners, retail workers to engineers, neighborhood groups to national advocacy organizations, as well as communities of color, low-income communities, and other people pushed to the margins of the existing economic and political structure.
+- Partnering With Others: Since our beginnings, ILSR has been building coalitions and working closely with allies, from entrepreneurs to city planners, retail workers to engineers, neighborhood groups to national advocacy organizations, as well as communities of color, low-income communities, and other people pushed to the margins of the existing economic and political structure.
 With our partners we conduct research, run workshops, produce podcasts, and create popular education tools that support local campaigns.

 The need to decentralize economic power and reinvigorate democracy is stronger than ever.
 Join us today.
 With your support, ILSR can continue working to build an American economy driven by local priorities and accountable to people and the planet.